 - Psycho Ex-Boyfriend: One behind-the-scene-sketch features Olivia Colman, Robert Webb and James Bachman all encouraging David to be one towards someone he's just broken up with.
 All three suggest planting crack on her as revenge.
 Then Bachman goes even further, calmly suggesting David kill her pet "in a weird way".
 Otherwise, how's she going to know it's over?

 - Rambling Old Man Monologue: Anything the snooker commentators say that isn't "That's a bad miss."

-- Rapid-Fire Comedy: The Posh Jaws and Posh Jaws II sketch don't last a minute between them.
+- Rapid-Fire Comedy: The two Posh Jaws sketches don't last a minute between them.
 Aside from them two there's Polite Taxi Driver and Rude Gandhi.

 - Reality Ensues:

 - The premise for the skit featuring Moneypenny's friends.Mitchell: Anyway, everyone's laughing, thinking "bit cheeky, but y'know", when suddenly, James walks up and throws him through a window!